jhpyle/docassemble/_docs/initial.md

 Whenever possible, you should use `objects` blocks rather than code to initialize your objects because `objects` blocks are clean and readable.

+You can also use `objects` blocks to initialize attributes of the objects you create.
+For information on how to do this, see the documentation for the [`using()`] method.

 <a name="objects from file"></a>Importing `objects from file`